dk14/wolfram-mega/docs/dsl.md

 > Note: OP_ANYPREVOUT would remove a need for third-party Oracle - Bob's repayment could be attached as one of the inputs

 > This restriction only applies to BTC-to-asset loan.
-Any other loan, asset-to-asset, would rely on overlay blockchain (in OP_RETURN), thus advanced spending rules can be implemented (by issuers of corresponding assets) including OP_ANYPREVOUT without need to change anything about BTC protocol.
+Any other loan, asset-to-asset, would rely on overlay blockchain (in OP_RETURN), thus advanced spending rules can be implemented (by issuers of corresponding assets) including OP_ANYPREVOUT, covenants and such without need to change anything about BTC protocol.

 This loan is also "physically-settled" vanilla option - Bob buys an option to swap his deposit for usd.